Training programme (two modules)

 As Module 2 involves a practical component, all trainees will have demonstrated competence in programme planning by successfully completing the assignments in module 1 before starting work with individual students.
 A police clearance will be required, and the candidate will need to be provisionally registered with the Seabrook McKenzie Centre and abide by all its policies and procedures.

-Applicants are required to return the attached application form with evidence of their previous qualifications, if applicable.
+Applicants are required to return an application form with evidence of their previous qualifications, if applicable.
 We reserve the right to decline applications.

 The Seabrook McKenzie Centre does not accept responsibility for providing any teaching employment on completion of this course.